chef/chef-web-docs/chef_master/source/server_firewalls_and_ports.rst

 -----------------------------------------------------
 .. tag server_firewalls_and_ports_tiered

-For back-end servers in a tiered Chef server installation, ensure that ports marked as external (marked as ``yes`` in the **External** column) are open and accessible via any firewalls that are in use:
+For back-end servers in a tiered Chef Infra Server installation, ensure that ports marked as external (marked as ``yes`` in the **External** column) are open and accessible via any firewalls that are in use:

 .. list-table::
    :widths: 60 420 60